-Although our work on the transitions of hoof horn from wet to dry was
+Although the initial work on the transitions of hoof horn from wet to

-carried out in the UK, it was interesting to note that some horses in
+dry was carried out in the UK, it was interesting to note that some

-Saudi Arabia started to experience severe hoof cracking with no apparent
+horses in Saudi Arabia started to experience severe hoof cracking with

-cause.
-However, we were able to trace the cause to newly installed
+no apparent cause.
+However, it was possible to trace the cause to newly

-irrigated feed paddocks.
-The horses' hooves were getting wet while they
+installed irrigated feed paddocks.
+The horses' hooves were getting wet

-fed and then suddenly drying in the very high ambient temperatures.
-We
+while they fed and then suddenly drying in the very high ambient

 problem.
 This experience highlighted the effect of changing from a

 natural environment.
-It further supported our findings that water can
+It further supported findings that water can

 have a long term and devastating effect on the quality of hoof horn if